umbraco/UmbracoDocs/Reference/Searching/Examine/overview-explanation.md

 **indexSet (optional)**: Explicitly specifies the index set to use.
 Generally this is wired up based on naming conventions.

-**supportUnpublished (optional)**: As the name implies specifies whether or not you want to index un-published content.
+**supportUnpublished (optional)**: As the name implies specifies whether or not you want to index unpublished content.

 **supportProtected (optional)**: Set this to true if you want it to index your protected content.